John Cannan: Sexual offences and robberies

 In 1968, at age 14, Cannan indecently assaulted a woman in a phone box in Erdington, for which he was placed on probation.
-He married his first wife, June Vale, in May 1978, seven years after they had originally become engaged.
-She would prove to be his one and only steady girlfriend, although he claimed that he was hassled into marrying her.
+He married June Vale in May 1978, seven years after they had originally become engaged.
+Vale would prove to be his one and only steady girlfriend, although he claimed that he was hassled into marrying her.
 Vale soon gave birth to a child, which Cannan did not want.
 By 1980, he had slipped into alcoholism and spent much of his time frequenting bars and nightclubs in order to avoid going home to his family after work.

-The "House for sale rapist"
+House for Sale Rapist

-During the late 1970s and into 1980, during the final years of Cannan's troubled marriage, a series of mysterious rapes occurred in homes for sale in the West Midlands, where he was living at that time.
-The unidentified rapist specifically targeted homes on the market at estate agents, and became known as the "house for sale rapist".
+Starting from the late 1970s up until 1980, during the final years of Cannan's troubled marriage, a series of mysterious and brutal rapes occurred in the West Midlands, where Cannan was living at that time.
+The unidentified rapist became known as the "House for Sale Rapist" for specifically targeting homes on the market at estate agents.
 Twenty women were assaulted and raped in properties in the area, and no one was ever arrested for the crimes.

-Police now suspect that Cannan was responsible for these offences, and that he began committing them as his marriage had begun to deteriorate.
-The rapes stopped in early 1980 when Cannan began a new relationship with a woman named Sharon Major.
+Police now suspect that Cannan was responsible for these offences, and that he began committing them as his marriage deteriorated.
+The rapes stopped in early 1980, around the time Cannan left his family and began a new relationship with a woman publicly known under the pseudonym Sharon Major.

-Detectives would later note that the offences bore all the hallmarks of his later crimes and also noted the similarities to the disappearance of Suzy Lamplugh, who herself was an estate agent.
-Notably, Cannan had shown up uninvited to a house that was for sale in Shorrolds Road in Fulham days before Lamplugh was last seen there, believing that the young female occupant was alone in the house.
-He started acting strangely until the woman's husband appeared, causing him to quickly leave.
+Detectives would later note that the offences of the House for Sale Rapist bore all the hallmarks of Cannan's later crimes and also noted the similarities to the disappearance of Suzy Lamplugh, who herself was an estate agent.
+Notably, Cannan showed up uninvited to a house that was for sale in Shorrolds Road in Fulham days before Lamplugh was last seen there, believing that the young female occupant was alone in the house.
+He was observed acting strangely until the woman's husband appeared, causing him to quickly leave the premises.